qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Time may "go backward" due to NTP sync.
 - It's recommended to configure the server's time zone as UTC.
 Different nodes having different time zones will cause trouble in distributed system.
 After changing system time zone, the database may need to be reconfigured or restarted.
 - There are two clocks: hardware clock and system clock.
 The hardware clock itself doesn't care about time zone.
 Linux treats it as UTC by default.
 Windows treats it as local time by default.
+- Verification of certificate uses time.
+If time is inaccurate, SSL/TLS may not work.

 ### Java